azmialwerfalli/azmialwerfalli/README.md

 - 25 yo Graphic Designer, like to merge my small knowledge on UI design with programming
 -
 - 🌱 I’m currently learning, Vb.net, SQL server for Desktop Applications
--  i know i'm learning old lanuages but
+-  i know i'm learning old lanuages but i hope for it to open new Horizons
--  i got some free resource's to learn from ☝️

  got here to know more about programming.